 As to the nature, extent and quality of the services provided by TIM to the Trust, the Board considered that under the terms of the Advisory Agreement, TIM supervises and manages the investment and reinvestment of the Trust's assets in accordance with the investment policies and procedures of the Trust, monitors on a daily basis the investment activities and portfolio holdings relating to the Trust, and performs other related functions in connection with managing the Trust's operations, under the supervision of the Board.
 The Board reviewed TIM's organizational chart and Form ADV, which was previously provided to the Board and which provided details regarding the experience of each of TIM's personnel.
+The Board also discussed with TIM recent personnel changes, including how those may be relevant to the Trust.
 Based on the foregoing information, and such additional factors as each Trustee may have viewed as probative, the Board, including the Independent Trustees, concluded that TIM had provided quality services and would continue to do so for the Trust.